harumuki/thorsten-hans.com/_posts/2015-05-21-automate-everything-a-journey-from-github-over-codeship-to-docker-on-azure.md

 unsplash_user_name: Thomas Kvistholt
 ---

 Do you want to go from code to (pre)production in a few seconds?
 No problem.
-I’ve used the last night to get that working.
+I've used the last night to get that working.
 I want to share the journey with you guys right here.

 There are several services involved, but the glue between those services are a set of good old shell scripts 🙂 So, unfortunately, no introduction for services like